 REPRODUCTION -1

-This is the process by which organism produce new individual of the same species.
+This is the process by which organisms produce new individuals of the same species.

 Importance of Reproduction

 1. It ensures the continuity of individual species.
-This is because newly born individual replace the dead ones.
+This is because newly born individuals replace the dead ones.

-2. Reproductions increase the number of populations of living organism on earth.
+2. Reproduction increases the number of populations of living organisms on earth.

 I. ASEXUAL REPRODUCTION

-It is the reproduction of off springs from single organism without the use of sex cells (gametes).
+It is the reproduction of offspring from a single organism without the use of sex cells (gametes).

 It means that there is no fusion of gametes.
-Single celled organism like amoeba and bacteria use asexual reproduction as the only means of reproduction
+Single-celled organisms like amoeba and bacteria use asexual reproduction as the only means of reproduction.

-There is different forms/methods of asexual reproduction depending on the type of organisms.
-Asexual reproduction may be of different forms such as
+There are different forms/methods of asexual reproduction depending on the type of organisms.
+Asexual reproduction may be of different forms such as:

-Is the process whereby organism divided into two (2) equally parts and each part then grows to attain the original size of the parent cell and becomes a separate and independent organism.
-Organism such as amoeba, paramecium euglena and trypanosome practice binary fission
+Is the process whereby an organism divides into two equally parts and each part then grows to attain the original size of the parent cell and becomes a separate and independent organism.
+Organisms such as amoeba, paramecium, euglena, and trypanosome practice binary fission.

 Binary fission